yessineZ/practGit/readme.md

+Hello people
-Hello guys i hope you doing well its a bad day ending
+its a long day
+ends